fo-am/patternmatrix2/manual/manual.md

 ### Pattern matrix 4x4 v3 manual

-This version comprises warp weighted and tablet weaving and a new web control panel that can be used via laptop or phones via wifi connection (it uses it's own local network no internet connectivity is required).
+This version comprises both warp weighted mode and an experimental tablet weaving mode and a new web control panel that can be used via wifi on a laptop or phone (it uses it's own local network no internet connectivity is required).

 ![](https://github.com/Kairotic/patternmatrix2/raw/master/manual/images/pic.jpg)

 On startup the warp weighted loom mode activates with a 4x4 matrix.
-The same controls and block works as before for colour, but there is no special 'shutdown' token any more.
+The circular blocks operate digital control and the square one controls the the yarn colour pattern.
+(There is no special 'shutdown' token any more.)

 ## Web control panel

 Connect via wifi to `patternmatrix` password: `penelopeundo`

-Once connected visit this URL: `http://10.42.0.1/`.
+Once connected visit this URL: [http://10.42.0.1/](http://10.42.0.1/).
 You should see a web page in your browser like this:

 ![](https://github.com/Kairotic/patternmatrix2/raw/master/manual/images/web.png)